LiuLabUB/HMMRATAC/README.md

 # HMMRATAC

 **Please note: java version of HMMRATAC is no longer maintained or supported.
-Please use hmmratac subcommand in macs3: https://github.com/macs3-project/MACS**
+Please use '''hmmratac''' subcommand in '''macs3''': https://github.com/macs3-project/MACS**

 **Quick Start**